kamranahmedse/stylos/readme.md

     }
   ],
   plugins: [
-    ...
+    // ...
-    new HtmlWebpackPlugin(..),  // <-- You must have it installed and set up new Stylos.Plugin()
+    // new HtmlWebpackPlugin(..),  // <-- You must have it installed and set up
+    // Add the plugin right after the HTMLWebpackPlugin new Stylos.Plugin()
   ]
 }
 ```